greenpeaceusa/bad-neighbors/README.md

 * `ET Gas Releases.xlsx`: dataset containing all PHMSA-reported gas release incidents from ET’s pipeline network from 2010-present.
 * `ET Hazardous Liquid Spills.xlsx`: dataset containing all PHMSA-reported hazardous liquids incidents from ET’s pipeline network from 2018-present.
 Note that the Bad Neighbor report also includes hazardous liquid spill incidents reported by PHMSA between 2010 and the end of 2017.
 These records are published in the Greenpeace USA <a href="https://www.greenpeace.org/usa/oil-and-water/"><i>Oil and Water</i></a> report.
-* `ET Texas COBRA Results.xlsx`: TCEQ air emissions data and selected COBRA results by facility and by county for 90 facilities in Texas.
-These results approximate health impacts associated with select ET facilities in Texas.
+* `ET Texas COBRA Results.xlsx`: TCEQ air emissions data and selected COBRA results by facility and by county for 90 Energy Transfer facilities in Texas.
+We used EPA’s COBRA tool to estimate health impacts from this subset of Energy Transfer’s Texas-based facilities.
 * `ET/Sunoco Penalties.xlsx`: compiled dataset containing details and sources on ET’s violations, penalties, and other enforcement costs.

 Details on how each dataset was collected and refined are available in the <i>Bad Neighbor</i> report appendix.